eficode-academy/rf-advanced-web-katas/exercises/03-xpath-intro.md

 to forget to add unique `id` attributes to elements, so we need alternative locators for our elements.

-This is where XPaths step in.
-Sure enough, there are other locators with SeleniumLibrary and Browser than XPaths and IDs, but quite often using an XPath is the only way to find a truly unique identifier for an element.
+Aside from `id`s, there are other locator strategies working with both SeleniumLibrary and Browser like name attributes, class names, and CSS paths, but it can also happen that using an XPath is the only way to find both a functional and unique identifier for an element.

-A trick with XPaths is to get a locator which is accurate enough to get your element, but not too accurate as to make the test case too fragile.
+The trick to XPaths is to make a locator which is accurate enough to pinpoint your element, but not too exact as to make it fragile, and thus fast to break unnecessarily.
-If a website is prone to change, using bad XPaths is a good way to find ourself in a swamp of refactoring and debugging.
-A good mind set for XPaths is to keep them as short as possible.
-Shorter XPaths mean fewer places for it to break and less time wasted on unnecessary debugging.
+If a website is likely to change, using bad XPath strategies is an easy way to find ourself in a swamp of refactoring and debugging.
+A good mindset for XPaths is to keep them short, but understandable.
+XPaths composed of fewer segments mean fewer places for it to break and less time wasted on unnecessary debugging.
+If they do break, as long as they still make sense, you can make replacement locators.

 A few general tips for good XPath usage:

 1. Don't use the browser's `Copy XPath` button.
-This will give you a way too obscure and accurate XPath.
-For example, Firefox gives the XPath for the Bad Flask App dropdown menu as `/html/body/section[1]/nav/div/a`, which will break from the slightest change to the structure and is also unnecessarily long.
-All elements should be behind `/html/body`, so your XPaths should **always** start `//` when testing websites.
+This will give you too obscure, segmented and precise XPath.
+For example, Firefox's XPath for the Bad Flask App's dropdown menu is `/html/body/section[1]/nav/div/a`, which is long, has 6 segments of generic type, all directly related, and uses no unique attributes.
+Any changes to element types, the page's structure, or the order of those elements will break the locator.
+Also, since all elements should be behind `/html/body`, good XPaths should **always** simply start with `//` when testing websites, as the operator searches from anywhere in the HTML document.
 2. Ensure your locator matches **exactly** 1 element.
 The first element that matches the a given XPath is used even if there are multiple matching XPaths.
 In theory it's safe to use an XPath if your element is the first